codeface-io/SwiftObserver/README.md

 *SwiftObserver* is a lightweight framework for reactive Swift.
 Its design goals make it easy to learn and a joy to use:

-1. **Meaningful Code**: SwiftObserver values meaning over technicalities.
+1. [**Meaningful Code**](#meaningful-code): SwiftObserver values meaning over technicalities.
 It uses self-explaining names and metaphors and produces highly readable code.
-2. **Non-intrusive Design**: SwiftObserver doesn't limit or even modulate design choices.
+2. [**Non-intrusive Design**](#non-intrusive-design): SwiftObserver doesn't limit or modulate your design.
 It just makes it easy to implement the dependencies that make your ideal architecture.
-3. **Simplicity**: SwiftObserver employs very few simple concepts and applies them consistently without exceptions.
+3. [**Simplicity**](#simplicity): SwiftObserver employs very few simple concepts and applies them consistently without exceptions.
-4. **Flexibility**: SwiftObserver's types are simple but also universal and composable, making them applicable to a wide range of situations.
+4. [**Flexibility**](#flexibility): SwiftObserver's types are simple but also universal and composable, making them applicable in many situations.
-5. **Safety**: SwiftObserver makes memory management meaningful and easy, as well as making real memory leaks impossible.
+5. [**Safety**](#safety): SwiftObserver makes memory management meaningful and easy.
+Oh, and real memory leaks are impossible.

 [*Reactive Programming*](https://en.wikipedia.org/wiki/Reactive_programming) adresses the central challenge of implementing a clean architecture: [*Dependency Inversion*](https://en.wikipedia.org/wiki/Dependency_inversion_principle). *SwiftObserver* breaks *Reactive Programming* down to its essence, which is the [*Observer Pattern*](https://en.wikipedia.org/wiki/Observer_pattern).